nova-rey/Screaming-Penguin/docs/INSTALLER_USAGE.md

 ## CONFIG Partition Requirements

-The installer reads configuration from a partition labeled `CONFIG`, containing a file named `installer-config.yml`.
+The installer reads configuration from the partition labeled `SP_CONFIG`.
+This is the single user-facing partition you manipulate on the USB stick; it must
+expose:

+- `/installer-config.yml`
+- `/os/<rootfs.tar*>` (for example `rootfs.tar.gz`, `rootfs.tar.zst`, etc.)

+The installer refuses to trust config media whose parent block device is non-removable unless you explicitly enable that behavior with `SP_CONFIG_ALLOW_NONREMOVABLE=1`.
+Keep using removable USB media so the rootfs payload is deterministic and safe.

-- IMG builds: CONFIG partition included
+- IMG builds: `SP_CONFIG` partition included

 Refer to `USING_IMG.md` for the canonical installer workflow. `USING_ISO.md` remains in the tree for historical reference only; hybrid ISO builds are no longer